 - Shiba Inu Doge and Shiba Inu meme are popular terms featuring this breed.
 The shiba inu doge meme of 2013 went viral featuring the picture of this dog surrounded by colorful text in comic sans font depicted below.

-A simple search for Shiba Inu for sale will give you a list of breeders.
+A simple search for Shibas will give you a long list of breeders.
 However, be careful as there are many backyard breeders who might not have spent time researching bloodlines to match parents.
 The National Shiba Club of USA is a good place for such information.
-Typical Shiba Inu price is between $1000 and $2000, since the popularity of this breed has gone up in recent times in the USA.
-Do not settle for a bargain puppy that you find through newspaper advertisement-you are buying a companion, not a used car.
+Typical Shiba Inu prices range between $1000 and $2000, since the popularity of this breed has gone up in recent times in the USA.
+Do not settle for a bargain puppy that you find through newspaper advertisement – you are getting a companion, not a used car.
 An unhealthy puppy can cost you thousands of dollars in veterinary bills and possibly a fortune in heartbreak as well.

 Basic training principles